George Grauel Faculty Fellowship

 - have completed at least three years of full-time teaching at this University since the last Faculty Fellowship.
 [Meaning three full years–six successive semesters of full-time teaching since the last faculty fellowship–as clarified by the Faculty Handbook Committee 10/97.]

-In addition to the application, TWO letters must be submitted: one from the appropriate department chair, and a second from a person who can comment knowledgeably about the research project.
-The letter from the department chair should address the impact that the leave will have on the department and the University; the other letter should deal with the merits and the feasibility of the project as well as the ability of the applicant to complete the project successfully.
+In addition to the application, at least TWO letters must be submitted.
+The first letter should be from the appropriate department chair and should address the impact that the leave will have on the department and the University.
+The second letter should be from a person, presumably in the applicant's discipline or in a closely related field, who does not have a conflict of interest related to the project and who can comment knowledgeably about it.
+Collaborator and co-author letters of support may be submitted as supplemental letters but do not meet the evaluative requirement of this second letter that should deal with the merits and feasibility of the project as well as the ability of the applicant to complete it successfully.
 (Please see the part of the application that deals with “Letters of Support.”)

 CATEGORIES AND PROCESS:

-The Committee on Research and Service will accept proposals for two different types of projects, with separate funding for the two categories provided by the Office of the Academic Vice President.
-The Associate Academic Vice President serves as the ex officio Chair of the Committee.
-In making its decision, the Committee will take into account how often and how recently an applicant has been funded by University fellowships.
+The Committee on Research, Service, and Faculty Development will accept proposals for two different types of projects, with separate funding for the two categories provided by the Vice President of Academic Affairs Office.
+The Interim Associate Academic Vice President for Academic Affairs serves as the ex officio Chair of the Committee.
+In making its decision, the Committee may take into account how often and how recently an applicant has been funded by University fellowships.
 All things being equal, the Committee may give preference to faculty who have not yet received any award or to those who have not recently received an award.
 Faculty (especially those applying for the first time) are strongly encouraged to discuss their application with a Committee member prior to submission.
 The two categories of proposals are:

-- Projects that are primarily research-oriented.
+- Projects that are primarily research-oriented (Category A Fellowships).
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
-The work should result in a paper, a publication such as a book, monograph, short story, or refereed journal article, or an artistic performance.
+The work should result in significant scholarly contribution appropriate to the discipline, such as a refereed conference paper or poster; a publication such as a book, monograph, short story, or refereed journal article; or an artistic performance.

-- Projects which are primarily devoted to other types of scholarly development.
-These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service- oriented activities or other professional activities.
+- Projects which are primarily devoted to other types of scholarly development (Category B Fellowships).
+These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service-oriented activities, or other professional activities.

 - The nature and scope of your project.
 (What do you intend to do?)